C Container Collection (CCC)

 Returns true if the fpq is empty false if not.
 O(1). | |

-ccc_ucount | ccc_fpq_size (ccc_flat_priority_queue const *fpq) |
+ccc_ucount | ccc_fpq_count (ccc_flat_priority_queue const *fpq) |

-Returns the size of the fpq representing active slots. | |
+Returns the count of the fpq active slots. | |

 ccc_ucount | ccc_fpq_capacity (ccc_flat_priority_queue const *fpq) |